A kinder, more effective path than boot camps

 A family-focused approach, not isolation

-We help teens build lasting change, not quick fixes
+We promote lasting change, not quick fixes

 Rethinking the teen boot camp approach